 Hydrocephalus and Shunts

-In the United States alone, every year 33,000 people are having shunts placed (Rinker et al. 2015).
+In the United States alone, 33 000 people have shunts placed every year (Rinker et al. 2015).

 Shunts will generally consist of three components:

-(Hydrocephalus Association 2017).
+(Hydrocephalus Association 2017)

 VP shunts are the most common type of shunt for draining excess CSF.
 These shunts generally contain a pressure-sensitive valve that releases CSF once the pressure reaches a certain level (Rinker et al. 2015).
 In VP shunts, a catheter is inserted into the ventricle with tubing tunnelled subcutaneously down the thorax and then further tunnelled into the peritoneal cavity where the CSF is absorbed.